CHIEF EXECUTIVE OFFICER//

-Majoring in International Business with a Minor in Spanish and an Emphasis in Creative Direction, Julian has diversified his professional experience in the performing arts, banking, artistic direction, graphic design, modeling and a stylist and wardrobe consultant for both private and professional clients.
-He has designed five men’s ready-to-wear collections while simultaneously serving as the Second-in-Command of his Military Intelligence Unit in Korea, specializing in the logistical management of human resources, land/physical resources, and equipment valued over $25M.
+Majoring in International Business with a Minor in Spanish and an Emphasis in Creative Direction, Julian has diversified his professional experience in the performing arts, banking, artistic direction, graphic design, modeling, styling, and wardrobe consulting.
+He designed his first five men’s ready-to-wear collections while simultaneously serving as the Second-in-Command of his Military Intelligence Unit in Korea.
 Julian completed his four years of active service in December 2016.
 Leaving his well-oiled supply chain and managers active in Seoul, he moved to NYC in January 2017 to establish the brand’s Administrative Headquarters and focus on the global expansion of his already multinational brand.

 “Moving to New York opened new horizons for the brand and gave me new insights for the direction the company should take.
-I believe I bring the voice of logic to WOOD HOUSE - my strength is to shape Julian’s creative ideas into sound strategy.”
+I bring the voice of logic to WOOD HOUSE Army by shaping creative ideas into sound strategy.”

-Kirill Kabachenko was born in Zaporozhe, Ukraine to a dedicated single mother who worked as a music teacher.
-During his childhood, architecture and design were hobbies and this focus led him to attend university in 2012 with a full academic scholarship and to major in Architectural Design.
-At the age of 17, Kirill was dual-tracking his education with a modeling career, taking him to Shanghai, Beijing, Kuala Lumpur, Delhi, Bangalore and Seoul.
-Kirill as Chief Operations Officer (COO), manages all logistic operations within WOOD HOUSE including visual elements, supply chain innovations, and the daily operations of the brand by ensuring sound production timelines, sourcing, and budgeting.
+Kirill Kabachenko was born in Zaporozhe, Ukraine.
+During his childhood, architecture and design were hobbies and this focus led him to major in Architectural Design in university.
+At the age of 17, Kirill began dual-tracking his education with an international modeling career, taking him to Shanghai, Beijing, Kuala Lumpur, Delhi, Bangalore, and Seoul, and has continued his journey into NYC and Milan.
+Kirill as Chief Operations Officer (COO), manages all logistic operations within WOOD HOUSE Army including visual elements, supply chain innovations, and the daily operations of the brand by ensuring sound production and sourcing.
 Under Kirill’s strategic guidance, the brand established a specialized supply chain in Seoul, South Korea.
 In 2016 Kirill took his multifaceted career to New York City.